register

 • Funding source disclosures

 Before taking the licensure exam, graduates must complete either an internship or national service.
 AHPC facilitates and monitors postings to ensure each graduate is placed in a supervised environment conducive to practical learning.
-The Council issues logbooks for tracking, monitors facilities, and evaluates the quality of mentorship to safeguard both the intern and the public
+The Council issues logbooks for tracking, monitors facilities, and evaluates the quality of mentorship to safeguard both the intern and the public.
+The Council organizes Internship/ NSS programme in collaboration with the Ministry of Health and the National Service Secretariat.

 Click Here to Register